Thursday October 12, 2017

 Although I was careful to return them to their original positions, it soon became clear they were perfectly capable of righting themselves and surprisingly quickly.
 A free-swimming green eel romped across the plain.

 Dinner was a delicious, familiar standard, the Silver Palate’s chicken marbella, with a quinoa and rice mix and salad.
 One of the many highlights of life on Ambar is Sherry’s cooking, which is healthy and consistently delicious.
-She is a veritable magician with her favorite ingredients being capers and olives, which she puts to good use.
+She is a veritable culinary magician, with her favorite ingredients being capers and olives, which she deploys with delicious results.

 In the evening, Greg introduced Steve to the film “Get Out”, while I finished Angels in America, the seminal 2 part play by Tony Kushner set in New York’s gay community during the worst of the AIDS epidemic.
 I had applied (with our friend Gail M) to invest in the 25 year Broadway revival next spring, which sold out last summer’s National Theatre run in London in a record one day!
 We didn’t win the lottery to participate, but I’ve lined up tickets to see it on 2 consecutive weeks next April and will watch its performance with interest.